Comic books, the movies that they spawned, and graphic novels are a massive part of the American cultural scene these days.

 Plus, we think that there’s nothing wrong with having something in common with comic books.
 After all, comic books have now rightly taken their place in our society.
 People appreciate them and recognize their visual sophistication and how they use visuals to tell stories in a compelling, effective manner.

 Bonus Reading: For those of you who are interested in more learning and visuals, we’ve also got a length blog post that presents a “deep dive” into 25 graphic design tips for eLearning.
+You might also want to check out another lengthy, meaty read on using different types of training visuals for different training needs.
+Or maybe you’d just like to take a quick look at 10 amazing ways to use animation in training.

 General Interest in Comic Books and eLearning